Asymmetry-aware Scalable Locking

 \textbf{\underline{Implication 1:}} \emph{ Lock ordering that respects acquisition fairness, either short-term or long-term, is no longer suitable in AMP. } In SMP or NUMA, preserving acquisition fairness can prevent starvation and achieve relatively low latency without degrading the throughput but causes collapses in AMP.
 Thus, a new lock ordering should be proposed for AMP to meet the latency goal while bringing higher throughput.

-\emph{Second, the success rate of atomic operations (e.g., test-and-set, TAS) is asymmetric.} On some AMP systems (including ARM Kirin970 and Intel L16G7), we observe that big cores have a stable advantage over little cores in winning the atomic TAS.
-While on other platform (including Apple M1), the advantage shifts between asymmetric cores\footnote{On Apple M1, when executing TAS back-to-back (higher contention), little cores show a stable advantage.
+\emph{Second, the success rate of atomic operations (e.g., test-and-set, TAS) is asymmetric.} On some AMP systems (e.g., ARM Kirin970~\cite{hikey970} and Intel L16G7~\cite{intel-l16g7}), we observe that big cores have a stable advantage over little cores in winning the atomic TAS.
+While on other platforms (e.g., Apple M1), the advantage shifts between asymmetric cores\footnote{On Apple M1, when executing TAS back-to-back (higher contention), little cores show a stable advantage.
 With the distance between two TAS increased (lower contention), big cores show a stable advantage.}.
-Thus, locks that do not preserve acquisition fairness and rely on the atomic operation to decide the lock holder (e.g., TAS spinlock) also have the scalability issue in AMP.
-Such locks are likely to be held only by one type of cores (i.e., either big cores or little cores), which causes a latency collapse even starvation to the others.
+Thus, locks that do not preserve acquisition fairness and rely on the atomic operation to decide the lock holder (e.g., TAS lock) also have the scalability issue in AMP.
+Such locks are likely to be held only by one type of core (i.e., either big cores or little cores), which causes a latency collapse even starvation to the others.
 Moreover, when the little cores have a bigger chance to hold the lock, the throughput also collapses due to the longer execution time of the critical sections on them.

-As shown in Figure~\ref{fig:timeline}(b), when little cores show advantage in winning the atomic TAS, they have more chance to lock (we name it as \textit{little-core-affinity}).
-Thus, big cores can barely lock (starvation).
-Besides, the longer execution time of the critical sections in little cores will be exposed and hurts the throughput.
-Similarly, when big cores show advantage (\textit{big-core-affinity} in Figure~\ref{fig:timeline}(c)), little cores will starve.
-Nevertheless, it allows big cores that arrived later to lock before (reorder with) earlier little cores.
+As shown in Figure~\ref{fig:timeline}(b), when little cores show an advantage in winning the atomic TAS, they have more chance to lock (we name it as \textit{little-core-affinity}).
+Thus, big cores can barely lock.
+Besides, the longer execution time of the critical sections on little cores will dominate the critical path and hurt the throughput.
+Similarly, when big cores show an advantage (\textit{big-core-affinity}, Figure~\ref{fig:timeline}(c)), little cores will starve.
+Nevertheless, it allows big cores to lock before (reorder with) earlier little cores.
 Thus more critical sections are executed on faster big cores, which brings higher throughput.